Historically, bigger has often been considered better. This is true for our large meals, massive vehicles, and ideal paychecks.

-Thanks to a combination of factors – added inexpensive help, non-typical work schedules, and an open mind – it’s also possible to attract better talent than ever before, and it will almost certainly be more cost effective in the long run.
+Thanks to a combination of factors – added inexpensive help, atypical work schedules, and an open mind – it’s also possible to attract better talent than ever before, and it will certainly be more cost effective in the long run.

 Freelancers and Benefits

-Freelance platforms have created a method in which talent is able to find talent.
+Freelance platforms have created a method for talent to be able to connect with talent.
 The best freelance writers are now working with the best marketing agencies.
 The best CPAs are now working with the best firms who can provide the best benefits.

 What types of benefits can you provide?

 Well, this likely comes down to money and a little bit of creativity.
-Starbucks offers Spotify Premium memberships to their baristas, so we need to think a little outside the box for folks in the gig economy (but, any digital office is already better than any brick-and-mortar office, so you’re off to a good start already).
+For example, Starbucks offers Spotify Premium memberships to their baristas, so we need to think outside the box for folks in the gig economy (but, any digital office is already better than any brick-and-mortar office, so you’re off to a good start already).